 Transit navigation has been redesigned and travelers can now find nearby stations more easily and pin their favorite lines.
 Maps will automatically follow along a selected transit route, notifying users when it is almost time to disembark.

-Apple maps also using the augmented reality feature to navigate your destination.
+Apple maps also use the augmented reality feature to navigate your destination.
 If you don’t know the location you’re in then hold your iPhone and let it scans the buildings around you.
 It’ll bring up the last directions you need to get to your destination.

 This feature lets you search intelligently for photos by using location, people, scenes, or objects, and the new Live Text feature, Spotlight can find text and handwriting in photos.